Skip to content

 Follow these tips to keep the process simple:

-• Be clear about your travel plans before contacting us – this green card will only be valid for a certain period and only in the countries listed on it.
+• Be clear about your travel plans before contacting us – a green card will only be valid for a certain period and only in the countries listed on it.

 • Request your green card about a month before you travel to make sure you get it in time.